|PARADE INFORMATION and PARADE ROUTE

 The entries represent community organizations, businesses, governmental officials and individual community members.
 Crowd estimates each year are in the hundreds of thousands.
 So the plans are to line the parade route with barricades on both sides of the street from beginning to the end of the parade route.
 Spectators will be required to remain behind the barricades.
 (Only parade registrants traveling down the middle of the street, police officers, other city officials, parade marshals and credentialed media reps will be allowed in the street).
 In recent years, the City of Chicago has required that several large city parades, including the Pride Parade, line their parade routes with barricades at our own expense.
-In addition, police officers along with the parade marshals will be present along the route.
+Police officers and parade marshals will be stationed at various points on the street in front of the barricades along the parade route.

 $1000 Fine FOR PUBLIC ALCOHOL CONSUMPTION: